ziweiWWANG/SHEF/READMe.md

 It will load estimated depth from [baseline_disparity_code/data/Dp](https://github.com/ziweiWWANG/SHEF/tree/master/baseline_disparity_code/data/Dp) and ground truth depth from [baseline_disparity_code/data/gt](https://github.com/ziweiWWANG/SHEF/tree/master/baseline_disparity_code/data/gt), and display the average `bad-p`, `RMSE` and `inlier ratio` performance.

 ## Notes:
 1. Events are decompressed from `.raw` to `.dat` format.
-To convert raw data to `.dat` or `.csv` format, we used the Prophesee tools in [Prophesee_tools](https://anu365-my.sharepoint.com/:f:/g/personal/u6456661_anu_edu_au/EgqGLGx573ZOnbobjQZMT1YBO-7eSgtCtZivu72CxdMz8Q?e=hceb06)
+To convert raw data to `.dat` or `.csv` format, we used the Prophesee tools in [Prophesee_tools](https://anu365-my.sharepoint.com/:f:/g/personal/u6456661_anu_edu_au/EuotzBGRLk1AhfOe9LlZuSQBVtis9MH86vz1DQgt8hzQPA?e=jhRg1h)
-You can also install the last Prophesee software version follow the instructions on the [website](https://support.prophesee.ai/portal/en/kb/articles/linux-software#Prerequisites)
-If you need, you can find all tools in `usr/share/prophesee_driver/samples/` or `usr/share/metavision/sdk/driver/samples/`, depending on what version you are using.
+You can also install the last Prophesee software version follow the instructions on the [website](https://www.prophesee.ai/) If you need, you can find all tools in `usr/share/prophesee_driver/samples/` or `usr/share/metavision/sdk/driver/samples/`, depending on what version you are using.

 2. You can use the provided code to generate depth groud truth from camera position and point cloud.
-Or you can download the example depth ground truth images from [processed depth ground truth examples](https://anu365-my.sharepoint.com/:f:/g/personal/u6456661_anu_edu_au/EqtwBFaIBp9FhJRtIvqK6scB0esgEt9wUZoQ5u3Oa82DBA?e=WRvCSX).
+Or you can download the example depth ground truth images from [./event_frame_depth_data/depth_ground_truth](https://anu365-my.sharepoint.com/:f:/g/personal/u6456661_anu_edu_au/EuotzBGRLk1AhfOe9LlZuSQBVtis9MH86vz1DQgt8hzQPA?e=jhRg1h).

 3. For academic use only.
 Should you have any questions regarding this paper or datasets, please contact [ziwei.wang1@anu.edu.au](ziwei.wang1@anu.edu.au)